kubeshark/docs/src/pages/en/tcp_streams.md

 ![TCP stream Replay](/tcp-replay.png)

+### Stress Testing

+**Kubeshark** provides an option to replay the TCP or UDP stream concurrently.
+This capability is intended to provide an easy way to stress test the target server.

+To activate the stress test, put any number in the **replay count** and select the **Replay the TCP/UDP streams concurrently. (load testing)**.

 ## TCP/UDP Stream Traffic Entries

 When you select a traffic entry from the left-pane, all the other traffic entries that belong to the same stream are marked with dashed borders: